What Do Medical Transcriptionist Do?

 - Integrated Systems Management OmniMD

-What education or degrees do I need to become a Medical Transcriptionist?
+How do I Become a Medical Transcriptionist?

 How Long Does it Take to Become a Medical Transcriptionist?